awsdocs/aws-robomaker-developer-guide/doc_source/simulation-tools-terminal.md

 # Terminal<a name="simulation-tools-terminal"></a>

-The Terminal provides access to a command\-line on the simulation job host\.
+The Terminal GUI tool provides a convinent way to explore your simulation with command line based ROS commands\.
+You can access a terminal for each of the applications running in your simulation\.
+The application's bundle will be sourced to setup your ROS workspace\.
+You can access the application terminal tools in the Robot or Simulation application section in the simulation job details page\.

 To perform the tasks below, the Terminal must be open and connected to a running simulation job\.
 You can open the Terminal from the **Simulation jobs detail** page of a running simulation job\.